The following boards still have vacancies:

-The Littleton City Council invites residents to apply for vacancies on the city’s Authorities, Boards, and Commissions.
 Service on a city board, commission or authority is limited to residents of the city, except the Transportation Mobility Board.
 Applications must be received by 5 p.m.
-Wednesday, January 31, 2018.
-City council will review the applications and set up interviews for the middle of February.
+Thursday, January 31, 2019.
+City council will review the applications and set up interviews for mid-February.
 Appointments will be made in March and terms will begin April 1.
 Questions may be directed to the city clerk at 303-795-3753.

 Building Board of Appeals – 5 members, 2 alternates, 3-year terms